crkrenn/consensus-builder/README.md

 This is a stub for democracyGPS's new survey tools.

 # Things to do:
-* check on edge cases for select_statement (no statement of given type; no statements left)
+* add two layouts for statements
 * finish build_statement_list
 * finish testing statements class
 * implement and test random selection of statements